• Skip to primary navigation

 What Is Debt Consolidation?

-This approach entails taking out a loan to cover high-interest debts such as credit card obligations.
+This approach entails taking out a personal loan to cover high-interest debts such as credit card obligations.
 Consolidation makes bill paying simpler since you have only one payment to make of the same, usually lower amount, as opposed to multiple payments of varying amounts and due dates each month.

 Also, for debt consolidation to make sense, your loan will have an interest rate that’s lower than what you’re paying on your plastic.
 This will save you cash.